escardin/angular2-community-faq/best-practices.md

 By @gdi2290, see his [comment](https://github.com/angular/angular/issues/6223#issuecomment-193908465)
 >loadAsRoot is used during [bootstrap](https://github.com/angular/angular/blob/2.0.0-beta.8/modules/angular2/src/core/application_ref.ts#L50) where angular is wiring everything up (di, cd etc) and by design it doesn't wire anything up that was rendered on the server (security reasons).

-So basically you shouldn't use `loadAsRoot` at least you're rewriting the bootstrap logic, taking in consideration the quote above.
+So basically you shouldn't use `loadAsRoot` unless you're rewriting the bootstrap logic, taking into consideration the quote above.
 Use `loadNextToLocation` or `loadIntoLocation` instead.